 The Pros & Cons of Every Automated Bidding Strategy in Google

-“Should I automate my Google Ads bidding?” – Just about everyone who has a Google Ads account.
+“When should I use automated bidding?” – Just about everyone who has a Google Ads account.

 Automated bidding is a hot topic in our industry.
 There are always articles talking about the need to use automated bidding, quickly answered by posts warning you should never automate your bidding.

 When it comes down to it, the real answer isn’t so simple: it depends.